The Ambition leaderboard and TV leaderboard allow you to toggle between "value" (absolute) ranking and "percent-to-target" (relative) ranking.

 What is shown on a Percent-To-Target Leaderboard?

-Currently Diego has set 1 out of the 6 which is 17% to the daily target.
+Currently Alejandra has exceeded target and created 14 out of the expected 10 which is 140% to the daily target.

 Why are relative rankings helpful?

-We LOVE to recognize Users for their efforts, and solely utilizing absolute value rankings can leave out part of the picture.
+We LOVE to recognize users for their efforts, and solely using absolute value rankings can leave out part of the picture.

-In the example below we see Janet ranked in first at 98% to target.
-Janet has made 39 Calls today.
+In the example below we see Troy is 100% to target.
+Troy has created 5 new leads today.

-In an absolute rank Dashboard, Juan would appear above Janet as 46 is higher than 39.
+In an absolute rank leaderboard, Leila would appear above Troy as 7 is higher than 5.

-By using relative ranking, Janet can be recognized for hustling on the phones and moving towards the daily personalized target set for Calls!
+By using relative ranking, Troy can be recognized for creating new leads and moving towards a daily personalized target!

-Before diving in to Percent-to-Target Leaderboards, it's very helpful to know the respective Time Frames your Organization utilizes for Activity (daily or weekly) and Objective (weekly, monthly, or quarterly) Scores, so you can quickly select the appropriate Leaderboard Time Frames as well.
+Before diving in to percent-to-target leaderboards, it's very helpful to know the respective time frames your organization uses for activity (daily or weekly) and objective (weekly, monthly, or quarterly) scores, so you can quickly select the appropriate leaderboard time frames as well.

-You can verify the time frames used for Activity and Objective Scores by viewing a Dashboard.
+You can verify the time frames used for activity and objective scores through viewing a dashboard.

 Example from image above:

-If Today's Activities is listed that means your company utilizes a Daily Activity Score.
+If Today's Activities is listed that means your company uses a daily activity score.

-Exception to the above blank view, if the filter Include Users Without Data is toggled to Yes, you will see two dashes in line with users instead of the blank screen to still indicate a lack of data.
+Exception to the above blank view, if the filter Include Employees Without Data is toggled to Yes, you will see 0s with users instead of the blank screen to still indicate a lack of data.

 What about Activity and Objective Score?

-The only metrics that do not need a target set, but can be viewed when Percent-to-Target is selected are Activity and Objective Score themselves.
-No percent-to-target progress bar will render, but the Score's value will display instead.
+The only metrics that do not need a target set, but can be viewed when percent-to-target is selected are activity and objective score themselves.
+No percent-to-target progress bar will render, but the score's value will display instead.
+The exception is on a leaderboard TV slide where a progress bar can be seen for activity and objective score.